 9F,Building A,Baoyuan Huafeng Mansion NO.288 Xixiang Avenue,Baoan District,Shenzhen,China

-Case it,always new!-Professional phone case manufacturer since 2004
+Case it,always new!-Professional case solution provider and OEM&ODM manufacturer since 2004

 Injection Molding is a manufacturing process for producing parts in large volume.
 It is most typically used in mass-production processes where the same part